Eric Coss: Professional career

-Coss was drafted in the 1986 USFL Territorial Draft by the Baltimore Stars but he did not play for them.
+Coss was selected in the 1986 USFL territorial draft by the Baltimore Stars but he did not play for them.
 He also signed with the Dallas Cowboys but did not play for them either.
 In 1987 he played with the New York Jets as a replacement player and played in 3 games.

 Later life

 In 2011, he was inducted into the Bethel Park Athletic Hall of Fame.
 His son, Colton, played college football at Pomona College.